🔍 공개 퀴즈 검색

 What is the midpoint and why is it important?

-2. The beginning or opening
+2. The beginning or opening section

-3. The exact center word or middle word
+3. The exact center word or sentence

 How should complications progress in the middle?